Introduction

 Table: transfer

-transferDATA STRUCTURE
+transferDATA TYPE

 records_receivedJSON